USTC-KnowledgeComputingLab/ds/docs/support-packages/egg.md

 ### Congruence Closure

 The E-Graph automatically maintains congruence closure.
-When two E-classes are merged, the `rebuild()` method ensures that all congruent terms remain in the same E-class:
+When two E-classes are merged, the `rebuild()` method ensures that all congruent terms remain in the same E-class.

+#### Python Example

 ```python
 eg = EGraph()